abhaysingh7/abhaysingh7/README.md

 ## 📌 About

-This GitHub profile showcases my projects, experiments, and practical implementations across Artificial Intelligence, Machine Learning, Data Science, Full-Stack Development, and Software Engineering.
+- This GitHub profile showcases my projects, experiments, and practical implementations.
-LinkedIn: @abhaysingh7
+- LinkedIn: @abhaysingh7